Hispanic Kitchen is the cure for boring meals

 Explore another side of Argentine cuisine with these Middle Eastern-influenced empanadas!

-Tip: Substitute premade empanada shells for the homemade dough as a time-saver.
+Tip: Substitute premade empanada shells (available in your grocer’s freezer) for the homemade dough as a time-saver.
 The texture of the dough won’t be the same, but the empanadas will still be delicious.

 Empanadas Árabes or Fatay